Glossary: list of terms

 Soil

-The biologically active, porous medium that has developed in the uppermost layer of Earth’s crust and is one of the principal substrata of life on Earth.
+The biologically active, porous medium that has developed in the uppermost layer of Earth’s crust and that is one of the principal substrata of life on Earth.
 Soil is a complex, dynamic, and living system that is formed over time through the interaction of physical, chemical, and biological processes.
 It is composed of mineral particles of varying sizes, organic matter, water, and air, all of which interact to form a matrix that supports plant growth and provides a habitat for soil organisms.

 Soil aggregates